-1. Procedure After Graduation: Once degrees have been posted, designated School of Nursing administrative staff will submit the following documents to the Board of Registered Nursing:
+- 1. Procedure After Graduation: Once degrees have been posted, designated School of Nursing administrative staff will submit the following documents to the Board of Registered Nursing: - a.

-- a.
 BRN Graduation Notification form - b.
-Unofficial transcripts for all graduates a.
+Unofficial transcripts for all graduates - 2.
+Enrollment Services will contact the designated SON administrative staff and student if there are any problems with the students such as unpaid fines, financial aid, etc. - a.
 It is the student's responsibility to clear the holds or deficiencies for graduation.
-The designated SON administrative staff will contact Enrollment Services to verify the holds have been cleared.
+The designated SON administrative staff will contact Enrollment Services to verify the holds have been cleared. - 3.
+Transcripts will be sent to the BRN when ALL graduates' degrees have been posted.